sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-maintain-central-assumptions/xpa-sac-hxm-maintain-central-assumptions.md

   -entering values into the template correctly -creating an import job to get the data into your data model

+## Intro
+In this tutorial you will learn how create and upload central assumptions to your story.

+In case you have any questions or require further support, please use the [SAP Question Form](https://community.sap.com/t5/forums/postpage/choose-node/true/product-id/bcbf0782-ce74-43b8-b695-dafd7c1ff1c1/board-id/technology-questions).

+If you have a specific request to our team in regards to the business content, you may also submit a request using the [SAP Influence Platform](https://influence.sap.com/sap/ino/#/idea-create?campaign=884&title=Extended%20Planning%20and%20Analysis%3A%20content&tags=Extended%20Planning%20and%20Analysis&RespList=cust.ino.config.SAP_ANALYTICS_CLOUD_SAP_DIGITAL_BOARDROOM.BIZ_CONTENT).

+If you are interested in more xP&A topics, related business content packages, or videos showing the content in action, feel free to check out our community page [Extended Planning & Analysis Business Content](https://community.sap.com/topics/cloud-analytics/planning/content).

 ### Understanding the term Central Assumptions
 In the scope of the [xP&A Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), the term **Central Assumptions** describes different headcount related cost parameters which are used for various cost calculations that are made throughout the whole planning process.